freesewing/freesewing/markdown/dev/guides/markdown/jargon/en.md

 }
 ```

-## Using jargon terms
+## Using jargon terms in MDX content

+To use jargon inside MDX content (like the markdown of our documentation, blog
-To use jargon, it's sufficient to emphasize the term:
+posts, and so on), it's sufficient to emphasize the term:

 ```md
 We are migrating from _cjs_ to _esm_ modules